KadenParker1/Non-Linear-Graph-Neural-Network-Class-Identification/README.md

 Generating synthetic graphs and then training GNNS on class identification for a given node in the graph.

+Scripts in /src:

+- boringgraph.py creates linearly separable graph data

-polar.py creates nonlinear graph data and trains a gnn on class identification for single uses
+- data_gen.py creates nonlinear graph data and trains a gnn on class identification for single uses and writes the data into test_runs/

-polarwauto.py streamlines polar.py and is set up for running many times

-boringgraph.py creates linearly seperable graph data
+- heatmap.py takes data from test_runs/ and generates a heatmap of GNN performance (TODO) Heatmaps are then saved in Images/

+- pandas_data.py simply plots csv data on a plot without the heatmap